David123car7/coin-quantifier/README.md

 # Coin Quantifier

+This project implements a C application that automatically detects and counts euro coins in provided video files.
+It analyzes each frame to identify coins by denomination, computes their areas and perimeters, and overlays bounding shapes and centroids in real time.

 > **Academic Context**
 > Developed as part of the “Computer Vision” course in the second year of the degree in Computer Systems Engineering (2024/2025) at Instituto Politécnico do Cávado e do Ave.

-## 📚 Overview

-This project implements a C application that automatically detects and counts euro coins in provided video files.
-It analyzes each frame to identify coins by denomination, computes their areas and perimeters, and overlays bounding shapes and centroids in real time.

 ## 🎯 Objectives